demisto/content/Packs/NutanixHypervisor/Integrations/NutanixHypervisor/README.md

 | **Argument Name** | **Description** | **Required** |
 | --- | --- | --- |
-| filter | Retrieve virtual machines that matches the filters given. .
-Nutanix filters can be one of the field returned in the response by nutanix [GET VMs](https://www.nutanix.dev/reference/prism_element/v2/api/vms/get-vms-getvms/) API call.
+| filter | The filter used to define the hosts to retrieve.
+Nutanix filters can be one of the fields returned in the response by the Nutanix [GET hosts](https://www.nutanix.dev/reference/prism_element/v2/api/hosts/get-hosts-gethosts) API call.
 Some of the fields in the response are not supported.
-Known filters Nutanix service supports are: *
+Known filters that the Nutanix service supports are: *
 machine_type*, *power_state*, *ha_priority*, *
 uefi_boot*.
-If you wish to try any other filter, you can try to enter your own, and in case Nutanix does not support the filter, error will be thrown specifying the filter is invalid.
-Each filter is written in the following way: filter_name==filter_value or filter_name!=filter_value.
-Possible combinations of OR (using comma ',') and AND (using semicolon ';'), for Example: machine_type==pc;power_state!=off,ha_priority==0 is parsed by Nutanix the following way: Return all virtual machines s.t (machine type == pc AND power_state != off) OR ha_priority == 0. | Optional |
+You can try to enter your own filters, but if Nutanix does not support the filter, an error will be thrown specifying that the filter is invalid.
+Each filter is written in the following format: filter_name==filter_value or filter_name!=filter_value.
+Possible combinations of OR (using comma ',') and AND (using semicolon ';'), for example, machine_type==pc;power_state!=off,ha_priority==0 are parsed by Nutanix as follows: Return all virtual machines s.t (machine type == pc AND power_state != off) OR ha_priority == 0. | Optional |
 | limit | Maximum number of virtual machines to retrieve.
 Default is 50. | Optional |
 | offset | The offset to start retrieving virtual machines. | Optional |